-Budgeted cost: £19,474
+Budgeted cost: £15,484

 Activity Evidence that supports this approach Challenge number(s) addressed Pastoral Support Worker The EEF Guide to The Pupil Premium - a tiered approach.
-3 OWL behaviour consultancy Wider Strategies Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional 4 Half Termly monitoring of attendance - engagement with families where appropriate through support.
-While many barriers may be common between schools, it is also likely that the specific features of the community each school serves will affect the judgement on spending in this category.
-Our focus will include behaviour approaches and increasing
+3 Half Termly monitoring of attendance - engagement with families where appropriate through Pastoral Support Worker.
+Wider Strategies Wider strategies relate to the most significant non-academic barriers to success in school, including attendance, behaviour and social and emotional support.
+While many barriers may be common between schools, it is also likely that the specific features of the community each school serves will affect 4